higorhgoncalves/starplusdesktop/README.md

 ## Version 1.0.2-2

-Enjoy all your Disnet+ content just like on the web version all wrapped up into a desktop application!
+Enjoy all your Disney+ content just like on the web version all wrapped up into a desktop application!

  ## Linux 64bit